 Act 250 is a comprehensive law that evaluates the impact of developments under 10 criteria.
 Of the approximately 450 Act 250 applications that are submitted each year, about 98 percent are approved — most with conditions, to ensure that the proposed projects meet the 10 criteria.
 More than 80% of Act 250 permit applications are treated as “minors” — where no hearing is held unless requested by a state agency, municipality, or interested person who may be impacted by the proposed project.

 How much does it cost to obtain an Act 250 permit?

-The application fee is $7.40 per $1000 of construction costs, including site preparation, utilities, buildings, and landscaping, for the first $15,000,000 of construction costs, and $3.12 per $1000 of construction costs thereafter.
+The application fee is $6.65 per $1000 of construction costs, including site preparation, utilities, buildings, and landscaping, for the first $15,000,000 of construction costs, and $3.12 per $1000 of construction costs thereafter.
 In addition, a fee of $125 per lot is required for residential or commercial subdivisions.
+An additional fee of $0.75 for each $1000 of the first $15,000,000.00 of construction costs is collected on behalf of the Agency of National Resources to account for the Agency of Natural Resources' review of Act 250 applications.
 Municipal and state projects are exempt from Act 250 fees.
-See the Act 250 Statute (10 V.S.A. § 6083a) for more detailed information about fees.
+See the Act 250 Fee Statute (10 V.S.A. § 6083a) for more detailed information about fees.